 Charities who are already in receipt of funding from us through our Large or Small Grants funds.
-You cannot be in receipt of, or apply for, a Community Spaces Grant at the same time as a Large or Small Grant.
+It is not possible to hold a Community Spaces Grant at the same time as a Large or Small Grant.
 If you already hold a Transport Grant from us, however, you can also apply to our Community Spaces Grants fund, provided you meet the eligibility criteria outlined above.